 - Continue to administer the Indigo Forum pages, through March 31, 2024.

-- Support Working Groups authorized by the DAO, through March 31, 2024.
+- Support Working Groups authorized by the DAO, including ideation regarding additional revenue sources for the DAO through March 31, 2024.

 - Develop and administer the creation of a web app, email accounts, and social media accounts for the Foundation, through March 31, 2024 (unless transferred to direct Foundation control sooner).